grahamwhaley/runtime/docs/architecture/architecture.md

 ![Docker and Clear Containers](docker-cc.png)

-`cc-oci-runtime` creates a QEMU/KVM virtual machine for each container the Docker engine creates.
+`cc-runtime` creates a QEMU/KVM virtual machine for each container the Docker engine creates.

 The container process is then spawned by [hyperstart](https://github.com/hyperhq/hyperstart/), an agent running as a daemon on the guest operating system.
-Hyperstart opens 2 virtio serial interfaces (Control and I/O) on the guest, and QEMU exposes them as serial devices on the host. `cc-oci-runtime` uses the control device for sending container management commands to hyperstart while the I/O serial device is used to pass I/O streams (`stdout`, `stderr`, `stdin`) between the guest and the Docker Engine.
+Hyperstart opens 2 virtio serial interfaces (Control and I/O) on the guest, and QEMU exposes them as serial devices on the host. `cc-runtime` uses the control device for sending container management commands to hyperstart while the I/O serial device is used to pass I/O streams (`stdout`, `stderr`, `stdin`) between the guest and the Docker Engine.